 None.
-The book is purely humorous and lighthearted.
+The book is entirely secular, safe, and focused on humorous interaction.

 Your experience helps other parents find the right book.